Nazulka/Visit-Kyrgyzstan/README.md

 * **Cards Section**
     * Cards section images have been tested by hovering over them and zoom-out as expected.
     * All three Read more / Read less buttons change color on hover and display more / less text when clicked.
 The inner texts of the buttons change when clicked as expected too.
     During the development process, clicking on "Read more" button resulted in only the first button working correctly.
-This has been rectified by following an advice from a thread in Stack Overflow (see Code Credits) - the `display` properties have been removed so the classes can be added / removed in JavaScript to change the inner texts of the buttons.
+This has been rectified by following an recommendation from a thread in Stack Overflow (see Code Credits) - the `display` properties have been removed so the classes can be added / removed in JavaScript to change the inner texts of the buttons.
     * Cards section is responsive and works as designed, each taking the 100% width of the screen on smaller screen sizes.